patriciosanchezh/shop/README.md

     (venv) flask-rest-api/src $ pyhon run.py
     ```

-    You can now access the app on your local browser by using
+    You can now access the app on your local browser by using:

     ```
     http://localhost:5000/api/